Brain-Inspired-AI-Lab/Parkinson-Electrophysiological-Signal-Dataset-PESD/README.md

 **About**

-Parkinson's Electrophysiological Signal Dataset (PESD) built by Michigan Tech Brain-Inspired AI Lab (https://sites.google.com/mtu.edu/hongyu/)
+Parkinson's Electrophysiological Signal Dataset (PESD) is built by Michigan Tech Brain-Inspired AI Lab (https://sites.google.com/mtu.edu/hongyu/).
-Dataset generated from Cortico-basal-ganglia network for parkinsonian model.
+Dataset generated from Cortico-basal-ganglia network for parkinsonian computational model.
-The computational model of cortico-basal-ganglia is originally presented by Fleming et al., in the article named "Simulation of Closed-Loop Deep Brain Stimulation Control Schemes for Suppression of Pathological Beta Oscillations in Parkinson's Disease" available at https://pubmed.ncbi.nlm.nih.gov/32194372/
+The computational model of cortico-basal-ganglia is originally presented by Fleming et al., in the article named "Simulation of Closed-Loop Deep Brain Stimulation Control Schemes for Suppression of Pathological Beta Oscillations in Parkinson's Disease", which is available at https://pubmed.ncbi.nlm.nih.gov/32194372/.

 **Please cite [1] if you use the dataset in your work.**

 **Dataset Description:**

-The dataset contains electrophysiological signals from both healthy subjects and patients with Parkinson's disease.
-We have generated 900 samples, with 600 samples from individuals with Parkinson's and 300 samples from healthy individuals.
+The dataset contains electrophysiological signals from both healthy and parkinsonian subjects.
+We have generated 900 samples, with 600 samples from parkionsian subjects and 300 samples from healthy subjects, respectively.
 Each sample includes two types of signals: Beta Average Rectified Voltage (ARV) and Local Field Potential (LFP) from the Subthalamic Nucleus (STN).
+The ARV sigansls are in frequency domain and LFP signals are in time domain.

 Beta ARV Signal: The controller beta values are determined by calculating the Average Rectified Value (ARV) of the beta band.
 This is achieved by fully rectifying the filtered LFP signal using a fourth-order Chebyshev band-pass filter with an 8 Hz bandwidth, centered around the peak of the LFP power spectrum.
 Local Field Potential (LFP) - STN: Local Field Potentials are derived from the synchronized activity of neuron populations between the cortex, STN, and thalamus.